Are you looking for the best and yet affordable UAD Plugins for Vocals? Have you tried many UAD plugins, but none of them worked in your favor?

 Next is the renowned Mäag EQ4.
 As the name would suggest, this is a 4-band fixed-frequency E.Q. with additional Sub and Air bands.

 Actually, what makes this so distinctive is the Airband, whose vocals can be heard on songs like Madonna and Celine Dion.
+Check out these vocal effects for rappers.

 Unquestionably a leavening E.Q., The Mäag is excellent for singing and can give any voice a ton of real presence and expression.